Committed to the environment

 We comply with applicable regulations, for example the requirements of the European chemicals regulation REACH and the European RoHS directive, and are fully involved on associated committees.
 The objective of our purchasing processes is to meet all regulations relating to conflict minerals in compliance with the Dodd-Frank Act.

 Many of Jenoptik’s innovative products and services make a contribution to the efficient and responsible use of resources.
-As a technology company, we are mostly involved in the areas where our customers’ production processes and products can be made more efficient.
+As a technology company, we are mostly involved in areas where our customers’ production processes and products can be made more efficient.

 Diode lasers are one of the most efficient light sources available, with an efficiency of up to 70 percent: